MicrosoftDocs/dynamics365smb-docs/business-central/fa-depreciation-methods.md

 ## Half-Year Convention Depreciation
 The Half-Year Convention method will only be applied if you have placed a check mark in the **Use Half-Year Convention** field in the fixed **FA Depreciation Book** page.

-This depreciation method can be used in conjunction with the following depreciation methods in the program:
+This depreciation method can be used in conjunction with the following depreciation methods in application:

 * Straight-Line
 * Declining-Balance 1